kurtbruns/svg-tutorial/content/_index.md

 <svg viewBox="minX minY width height"></svg>
 {{< /highlight >}}

 The view box attribute allows the user to define the internal coordinate system used for drawing.
 This is useful for two reasons.
 1) It allows for the creation of responsive images that leverage the power of SVG.
-2) The viewbox can be used to programmatically make sure that all elements are displayed for the user. <!-- TODO: link -->
+2) The view box can be used to programmatically make sure that all elements are displayed for the user. <!-- TODO: link -->

 ```
 TODO: viewbox example with preserve aspect ratio dropdown
 ```

-**Note**, as demonstrated in the interactive if the view port dimensions disagrees with the viewbox, the default strategy is to ...
+**Note**, as demonstrated in the interactive if the viewport dimensions disagree with the view box, the default strategy is to ...
 This can be changed using the `preserveAspectRatio` attribute

 ## Styling

 SVG elements are styled using Cascading Style Sheets or CSS for short.
-Styling can be applied to individual elements as inline style or using a user-define style sheet.
-There are many presentation attributes that can be styles, but the two most common are the `fill` and `stroke` of a geometric element.
+Styling can be applied to individual elements as inline style or using a user-defined style sheet.
+Many presentation attributes can be styled, but the two most common are the `fill` and `stroke` of a geometric element.

 ### Inline Style

 Styling can be applied to individual elements using the style attribute.
 This is very useful for testing out different styling on an element.
-In practice, a well constructed stylsheet will be cleaner and reduce the SVGs file size.
+In practice, a well-constructed stylesheet will be cleaner and reduce the SVGs file size.
 Shown below are three circles styled using inline style.

 {{<highlight svg>}}
 <svg xmlns="http://www.w3.org/2000/svg">